XHZhang01/information-fusion-using-belief-function-theory/README.md

 Two scenarios, namely the intersection and jaywalking are simulated to generate data.
 Such data will be given to framework for processing.
 Development of both results can be visualized with plots.

 ## procedure
-Run the simulation and generate data
+Run the simulation and generate data.

-Place the data in the folder of the framework
+Place the data in the folder of the framework.

-Run the framwork to process the data
+Run the framwork to process the data.